napari/docs/docs/developers/contributing/testing.md

 It is also possible to run tests locally using `tox`.
 We use `tox` to run test in CI.
 The main difference between running `pytest` locally or `tox` locally is that `tox` will create a virtual environment for each test environment, so it will take a bit more time.
 Though, `tox` will be more similar to the CI environment.
 The only requirement for running tests is to have `tox` in your environment and the target Python version discoverable on your system.

+`tox` can be used to run tests for a single environment configuration too.
-To run test using `tox` using Python 3.13 and pyqt6, enter:
+For example, to run tests using `tox` for Python 3.13 and pyqt6, enter:

 ```sh
 tox -e py313-pyqt6
 ```

-To get the list of all available environments that may be run:
+To get the list of all available environment configurations that may be run:

 ```sh
 tox list
 ```

-#### Minimum requirements testing.
+#### Minimum requirements testing

-One of our test suite entries is testing napari against the minimum requirements declared in the `pyproject.toml` file.
+Tests may be run against the minimum requirements declared in the `pyproject.toml` file.
-This checks if napari will still work even with outdated dependencies.
-Most often if something is failing in this test run, it is either a simple change or a reason to bump the minimum requirements in the `pyproject.toml` file.
+This checks if napari will work even with outdated or minimal dependencies.
+If the minimal requirements test run fails, it is likely either a simple regression fix or a reason to bump the minimum requirements in the `pyproject.toml` file.

-To run this test use:
+To run this test, prefix the `tox` command with `MIN_REQ=1`:

 ```sh
 MIN_REQ=1 tox -e py311-pyqt5 --recreate